 Facility Maintenance Policy

-To establish and set out the direction that Real Property Services must follow in order to provide service excellence in the maintenance of facilities so as to meet the requirements of clients, occupants, PWGSC, government and the public in a manner consistent with regulatory and other policy constraints at an acceptable life cycle cost.
+To establish and set out the direction that Real Property Services must follow in order to provide service excellence in the maintenance of facilities so as to meet the requirements of clients, occupants, Public Works and Government Services Canada (PWGSC), government and the public in a manner consistent with regulatory and other policy constraints at an acceptable life cycle cost.

 Real Property Services is to:

-- maintain efficient facilities by adopting practices that optimise their useful life and operational performance at minimum life-cycle cost, consistent with departmental investment strategies for the benefit of our clients, the environment, the government and the taxpayer; and
+- maintain efficient facilities by adopting practices that optimize their useful life and operational performance at minimum life-cycle cost, consistent with departmental investment strategies for the benefit of our clients, the environment, the government and the taxpayer

 4. Review date

-This policy shall be reviewed as necessitated by RPS, departmental or other government mandates that affect facility maintenance or before 31 March, 1999.
+This policy shall be reviewed as necessitated by Real Property Services (RPS), departmental or other government mandates that affect facility maintenance or before 31 March, 1999.